 3.5a.1.
 General remarks

 91b.
 Institutions which apply the IRB approach shall report in C 10.00 the IRB exposures broken down by SA exposure classes and information on the calculation of standardised total risk exposure amount for these exposures.
 Columns 0100-0120 collect information on the impact of transitional provisions related to the output floor for these exposures.
+Column 0130 collects information on the RWEAs using the IRB approach.

 91c.
 Institutions which apply the Internal Model Method (IMM) as set out in Section 6 of Chapter 6 of Regulation (EU) No 575/2013 to calculate exposure amounts of SA exposures shall report row 0270 of this template.